railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

   * Procure method: Make To Order.

-Once the quotation has been entered you can confirm it immediately by clicking the button at the bottom to the right *Confirm Order*.
+Once the quotation has been entered you can confirm it immediately by clicking the button :guilabel:`Confirm Order` at the bottom to the right.
 Keep note of the order reference because this follows all through the process.
 Usually, in a new database, this will be “SO007”.
 At this stage you can look at the process linked to your order using the 'Process' button above and to the right of the form.

 .. figure:: images/mrp_sale_process.png
    :align: center